kddubey/pretrain-on-test/analysis/README.md

 [`test.ipynb`](./test.ipynb) tests that the inference code statistically works.

 [`model.ipynb`](./model.ipynb) contains the posterior distribution of $\beta$ for each LM type—BERT and GPT-2.
-I don't think there's a good reason to be really interested in this analysis, b/c [`posterior_pred.ipynb`](./posterior_pred.ipynb) can be made to stratify the posterior predictions from the model above.
+I don't think there's a great reason to be really interested in this analysis, b/c:

+1. scientifically, I don't see a reason how training BERT vs. GPT-2 for classification is so fundamentally different that we should expect and interpret different answers to the question about bias

+2. [`posterior_pred.ipynb`](./posterior_pred.ipynb) can be made to stratify the posterior predictions from the model above w/ a presumably small cost in predictiveness.